-- 54. The concept of the responsible individual is not new.
+- 58. The concept of the responsible individual is not new.
 Each of the numerous setting specific regulations that currently apply to the establishments and agencies that are required to register under the 2000 Act are required to have a responsible individual.
 See for example, regulation 6 of the Children's Homes (Wales) Regulations 2002 and regulation 8 of the Domiciliary Care Agencies (Wales) Regulations 2004.
-However, under the current regime, while the Welsh Ministers have a role in assessing the responsible individual as at the time of registration, the Welsh Ministers as regulator have limited powers available if they consider that the responsible individual becomes unsuitable to perform that role; if the responsible individual appointed at the time of registration resigns from the organisation leaving an establishment or agency with no responsible individual in post; or an alternative responsible individual is nominated by a provider who the regulator does not think is suitable to perform that role. - 55.
-Sections 19 and 20 of the Bill is the approach taken in implementing a number of the recommendations of the Francis Inquiry Report in Wales in relation to the role of directors. - 56.
-Sections 7 and 19 taken together require that there must be a person appointed as a responsible individual who is designated by the provider as part of the provider's registration.
-Section 19 specifies that the responsible individual must satisfy certain requirements.
-Subsection (2) requires the responsible individual to be someone of suitable seniority within the company or organisation that is running the service. - 57.
-The responsible individual will also have to meet a "fitness" test which will be set out in regulations under subsection (4) of Section 19. - 58.
+However, under the current regime, while the Welsh Ministers have a role in assessing the responsible individual as at the time of registration, the Welsh Ministers as regulator have limited powers available if they consider that the responsible individual becomes unsuitable to perform that role; if the responsible individual appointed at the time of registration resigns from the organisation leaving an establishment or agency with no responsible individual in post; or an alternative responsible individual is nominated by a provider who the regulator does not think is suitable to perform that role. - 59.
+Sections 20 and 21 of the Bill is the approach taken in implementing a number of the recommendations of the Francis Inquiry Report in Wales in relation to the role of directors. - 60.
+Sections 7 and 20 taken together require that there must be a person appointed as a responsible individual who is designated by the provider as part of the provider's registration.
+Section 20 specifies that the responsible individual must satisfy certain requirements.
+Subsection (2) requires the responsible individual to be someone of suitable seniority within the company or organisation that is running the service. - 61.
+The responsible individual will also have to meet a "fitness" test.
+The requirements that must be considered by Welsh Ministers in making a decision as to whether a person designated by the service provider as responsible individual is fit to be a responsible individual or whether an existing responsible individual continues to be fit are set out in section 8. - 62.
 It is intended that the responsible individual will have specific responsibilities for the service in respect of which that person is registered.
 Those duties will be set out in regulations made pursuant to section 27.
-At the time the service provider applies to be registered, the Welsh Ministers will need to be satisfied that the person designated as responsible individual is capable of performing those duties (see section 7(1)(b)).
-One of the key aspects of regulations under section 19(4) will be to specify that a responsible individual has to be able to meet the requirements imposed by regulations under section 27 in relation to the type of service that the individual is to be registered as responsible individual for. - 59.
-Section 19(5) allows the same person to be a responsible individual in respect of more than one place at, from or in relation to which a service is provided.
-However, this will be possible only if the Welsh Ministers can be satisfied that the person is capable of performing their duties as responsible individual in respect of each place. - 60.
-If an individual does not meet the requirements to be a responsible individual, section 20 gives the Welsh Ministers power to cancel the designation of a responsible individual.
-If the cancellation is because the individual has failed to meet the requirements about "fitness" in regulations under section 19(4)the individual is first given an opportunity to rectify things so as to show that he or she is fit to be a responsible individual (see section 20(3)(b)).
+At the time the service provider applies to be registered, the Welsh Ministers will need to be satisfied that the person designated as responsible individual is capable of performing those duties (see section 7(1)(c)).
+A responsible individual will need to be able to meet the requirements imposed by regulations under section 27 in relation to the type of service that the individual is to be registered as responsible individual for. - 63.
+Section 20(4) allows the same person to be a responsible individual in respect of more than one place at, from or in relation to which a service is provided.
+However, this will be possible only if the Welsh Ministers can be satisfied that the person is capable of performing their duties as responsible individual in respect of each place. - 64.
+If an individual does not meet the requirements to be a responsible individual, section 21 gives the Welsh Ministers power to cancel the designation of a responsible individual. )The individual is first given an opportunity to rectify things so as to show that he or she is fit to be a responsible individual (see section 21(4)(b)).